 - 200 grams or 7 oz mussels shells removed

 - a handful dried anchovies

 - 1/2 lime cut into 2 wedges, to serve

 - Chop onion, chili, bok choy and red Chinese cabbage.
 Set a large skillet or a wok with a lug of vegetable oil on medium heat.
 Start with making your rice (see instructions on the package) at this point, so that it's ready by the time you are done with the curry.

 - Add onion, chili, ginger and garlic to the wok and sauté for 1 minute.
 Add ground spices and sauté for 1-2 more minutes until aromatic.
 Then add bok choy and red cabbage.
 Stir-fry for a couple of minutes and add coconut milk, vegetable broth or water and ground almonds.
 Then add anchovies and mussels.
 Simmer for 8-10 minutes.
 Season with salt to taste.
-Serve with lime wedges and rice or parathas.
+Serve with lime wedges, yogurt and rice or parathas.